South Korea government says ready to counter economic impact of MERS

 "The effect from MERS on private consumption cannot be overlooked as spending and tourism are quickly shrinking," Park said on Monday during a visit to the MERS response headquarters.

-"We can say that the virus has been driven out completely only once the economic effects are minimised."
+"We can say that the virus has been driven out completely only once the economic effects are minimized."

 Her comments mirrored concerns expressed by Choi earlier in the day.